In this post

 It's time to put yourself first

 Have you always put the needs of others before you?
 Are you worried your chance to study could be slipping away?
-These anxieties are all the more reason to pursue the education you’ve been dreaming of.
+These anxieties are all the more reasons to pursue the education you’ve been dreaming of.
 Life is simply too short to not go after what you love!

 Taking the leap and learning to fly